 Passports and VisasPassports

-Please note that for all IAU programs to study internationally (and regardless of your country of citizenship), your passport must adhere to the following guidelines: it must be in good condition, with a date of expiration at least 6 months after the end of your stay in the Schengen area (Europe), and issued within the past 10 years and containing at least 2 blank pages.
+Please note that for all IAU programs to study internationally (and regardless of your country of citizenship), your passport must adhere to the following guidelines: it must be in good condition, with a date of expiration at least 6 months after the end of your stay in the Schengen area (Europe), issued within the past 10 years, and containing at least 2 blank pages.